nicthib/pyanthem/README.rst

 1) Raw data decomposition
 2) Video and audio preview
-3) A broad variety of video and audio parameters
+3) A variety of video and audio parameters
+4) In-place video and audio merge
-4) Command-line reproduction via config files
+5) Command-line reproduction via config files

 Requirements
 ============